nsi-iff/Vimutopia/README.rst

 General configuration:

 -  Line numbers enabled
--  Colored synax with dark background
+-  Colored syntax with dark background
 -  Show statusbar
--  Markup characters delimiting blakspaces and end of line
+-  Markup characters delimiting blankspaces and end of line
 -  Mouse support enabled (for those who like to use it)
--  Dinamic seach
+-  Dynamic search
 -  Drag line across the file using arrow keys
--  Different colors to statusbas in insert mode ans normal mode
+-  Different colors to statusbar in insert mode ans normal mode
 -  Hide search results with shift+F11
--  Autocomplete for previously typed words
+-  Auto-complete for previously typed words
 -  Open a new tab using Ctrl+t
 -  Move between tabs using Ctrl+'arrow keys'
 -  Most of shortcuts are enabled both to normal and insert mode